marcmiro/node-express-microservice/README.md

 3. Build the images of each part (web server and web application).
 4. Mount the containers and expose them.

 When the process is finished, you can launch: `curl -L "https://localhost/hello"`.
-If you use HTTP, you will be redirected to HTTPS.
+If you use `HTTP`, you will be redirected to `HTTPS`.

 ---